fief-dev/docs/docs/integrate/javascript/browser.md

 To secure your API, you can make it require a valid Fief access token, so we are sure the call is made from an authenticated user.
 This is what we show for example in the [FastAPI](../python/fastapi.md#api-example) or [Flask](../python/flask.md#api-example) API examples.

-From your browser application, you can perform XHR request in JavaScript.
+From your browser application, you can perform XHR requests in JavaScript.
 All you need is to pass a valid access token in the `Authorization` header of your request.

 When a user is authenticated, you can get the current access token using the [`fiefAuth.getTokenInfo`](https://fief-dev.github.io/fief-js/classes/index.browser.FiefAuth.html#getTokenInfo) method.
 We show below an example of an HTTP request made to your backend using [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch):